Aleut language: Dialects

 Within the Eastern group are the dialects of the Alaskan Peninsula, Unalaska, Belkofski, Akutan, the Pribilof Islands, Kashega and Nikolski.
 The Pribilof dialect has more living speakers than any other dialect of Aleut.

 The Atkan grouping comprises the dialects of Atka and Bering Island.
-The last speaker of the Bering Dialect, Vera Timoshenko, passed away on 7 March 2021 at the age of 93.

 Attuan was a distinct dialect showing influence from both Atkan and Eastern Aleut.
-Copper Island Aleut (also called Medny Aleut) is a Russian-Attuan mixed language (Copper Island (Медный, Medny, Mednyj) having been settled by Attuans).
-Despite the name, today Copper Island Aleut is spoken only on Bering Island, as Copper Islanders were evacuated there in 1969.
+Copper Island Aleut (also called Medny Aleut) was a Russian-Attuan mixed language (Copper Island (Медный, Medny, Mednyj) having been settled by Attuans).
+Despite the name, after 1969 Copper Island Aleut was spoken only on Bering Island, as Copper Islanders were evacuated there.
+After the death of the last native speaker in 2022, it became extinct.

 All dialects show lexical influence from Russian; Copper Island Aleut has also adopted many Russian inflectional endings.
 The largest number of Russian loanwords can be seen in the Bering Aleut.